eug/cuckoo/README.md

   - Descriptive declarations
   - Finite, Pushdown and Turing machine support.
-  - Implemented with breadth-first search for evaluate the three of possibilities
+  - Implemented with breadth-first search for evaluate the tree of possibilities

 Build